 - Make a note of triggers – write down what seems to cause or increase your pain.
 This is called a trigger, and it may be a specific activity or situation.
 Knowing what triggers your pain might help you find ways to manage these triggers.

 - Know when to seek help – talk to your doctors about what should prompt you to call them and who you can call, particularly after hours.
-For example, you may be instructed to call if you need to take four or more doses of breakthrough pain relief, or if you are feeling very sick or sleepy.
+For example, you may be instructed to call if you are feeling very sick or sleepy.